forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 > partly subjective

 The optimal diagnosis method depends on the purpose of diagnosis (also addressed also in [Mina and Anderson](#mina)):

+_Disease Diagnosis:_
 * Diagnosis of individuals at risk for severe Covid: Multiple early morning salvia.
+Saliva [predicts the disease progression](#features-of-saliva-viral-load) and has a favorable [viral load kinetics](#viral-load-kinetics) for early diagnosis.
 Optionally upon infection, the lower respiratory tract involvement can be diagnosed with sputum  or x-ray.
 Possibly CT (for patients at high risk and of high age) to check lung involvement.

 _Scientific analyses:_
 * Epidemiological analysis e.g. to determine spread patterns: Ideally a combination of methods including saliva, NPS swabs and symptoms to detect acute infections and serology for past infections.
-  * Medical analyses to assess the effectiveness of treatment methods and prevention methods: Same as epidemiological analyses and additionally sputum and exhaled aerosol are also very helpful at least in sub samples.
+* Medical analyses to assess the effectiveness of treatment methods and prevention methods: Same as epidemiological analyses and additionally exhaled aerosol at least in sub samples.

   > Test for cohort testing and community studies are also discussed in the chapter [individual susceptibility and transmission](../5_epidemiological/individual_susceptibility_and_transmission.md).